-This course is designed to meet the anatomy prerequisite for students who are applying for admission to health profession programs.
-Most students taking this course will have an undergraduate degree and will be in the process of a career change.
-Distance Anatomy is a one-semester course with a virtual laboratory.
-It will emphasize the concepts that are a necessary groundwork for courses the student will take in his/her professional studies.
+This course is designed to meet the anatomy prerequisite for students who may be applying for admission to health-profession programs.
+Many students taking this course possess an undergraduate degree and are in the process of making a career change.
+BMS 310 is a four-month course with a virtual laboratory and emphasizes the concepts that contain the necessary background for courses the student will take in his/her professional studies.

-Distance Human Anatomy contains the same major subject and content areas as traditional human anatomy courses taught on campus.
-However, all course material is on the web or purchased through the CSU bookstore.
-The lectures are available via streaming video.
-Lecture notes, reading objectives, and assigned problems will be in Canvas.
-Communication with the instructor will be by both email and telephone.
-The laboratory is accomplished at a distance using a human prosection guide and virtual human cadaver software.
+BMS 310 - Anatomy for the Health Professions includes the same major subject and content areas as traditional human anatomy courses taught on campus.
+However, all course material is on the web via Canvas or purchased through the CSU bookstore.
+The lab is accomplished using a human prosection laboratory guide that interfaces with virtual human cadaver software.

 One semester of college-level biology.